aminebousselmi96/etude_de_cas/README.md

 # Arcane Project

-Arcane Project is REST API in python using :
+Arcane Project is a REST API in python using :

   - Flask
   - SQLAlchemy